Monster Hunt (Cert 12)

 Another glaring sign of this is the involvement of director Raman Hui, who is credited with being the “Creator of Shrek” in Chinese publicity materials, an egregious and mendacious boast as Hui was a supervising animator on the first two Shrek films and assistant director on the third.
 However spurious his credentials may be, Hui did dream this idea up for an all CGI film but his Chinese producer wasn’t confident with animation, so the live action/animation hybrid was the compromise.

-One underdeveloped character is the nominal antagonist Ge Qianhu (Wallace Chung).
+Little is revealed about Huo Xiaolan however, the same applied to nominal antagonist Ge Qianhu (Wallace Chung).
 As the former head of now defunct the Monster Hunt Bureau, Ge is aware of the turmoil the new baby will bring the monster world thus puts the bounty on its head, expecting a revival for the Bureau.
-This is all we learn about Ge until the final act which offers some answers to questions we have had little reason to actually ask.
+This is all we learn about Ge until the final act which offers some answers to questions we have had little reason to ask.

-Huba is an adorable bundle of cute, with beautifully observed facial expressions and physical reactions lifted from a real baby, although his penchant for drinking blood and being naughty makes him a bit of a handful.
-His design and that of the other monsters is more rooted in the Asian idea of supernatural beasties which will look curious to international eyes, but Huba’s infectious personality wins over more than just Tianyin and Huo.
+Huba is an adorable bundle of cuteness, with beautifully observed facial expressions and physical reactions lifted from a real baby, although his penchant for drinking blood and being naughty makes him a bit of a handful.
+All monster designs are rooted in the Asian idea of supernatural beasts yet aesthetically would fit a PIXAR animation more than a live action film, but their infectious personalities still shine through.

 The film’s finale is crescendo of capricious comedy and fantasy martial arts mayhem born out of a tightly wound dramatic prelude that will have youngsters biting their nails.
 It’s all CGI based as you might expect and while it won’t challenge Hollywood’s high standards it is a vast improvement on previous efforts and is great to look at.